hazelcast/hazelcast/site/docs/enterprise/lossless-restart.md

     lossless-restart-enabled: true
 ```

-By the default the snapshot will be written to `<JET_HOME>/recovery`
+By default the snapshot will be written to `<JET_HOME>/recovery` folder.
-folder .
-To change this directory where the data will be stored,
+To change the directory where the data will be stored, configure the
-configure the `hot-restart-persistence` option in `hazelcast.yaml`:
+`hot-restart-persistence` option in `hazelcast.yaml`:

 ```yml
 hazelcast: